darellanodev/gif-tower-defense/README.md

 - [ ] Put the money indicator
 - [ ] When an enemy reaches the end tile the player loses a live
 - [ ] Put the lives indicator
+- [ ] Change Enemy constructor with initialX, initialY, orders.
+Transfer the actual enemy logic to the orders generator.
-- [ ] Put a bar in top of enemies to show their health
+- [x] Put a bar in top of enemies to show their health and remove enemies when dies
 - [x] Put all constants into static class to not repeat them
 - [x] The HUD changes when the player moves the mouse over a tower showing sell and upgrade options
 - [x] Refactor with some functional programming (replace `for` loops with `forEach` function, use `find` function, ...)